yuanpnChn/equity-of-urban-facility-accessibility/README.md

-# equity-of-urban-facility-accessibility
-Evaluating Spatial Accessibility and  Social Equity of Urban Public Facilities: A Case Study in New York City (NYC)
+# Evaluating Spatial Accessibility and  Social Equity of Urban Public Facilities: A Case Study in New York City (NYC)

 This project was also contributed by:
 - Zerui Zhou: [ZZR1588956](https://github.com/ZZR1588956), Calculated the accessibility scores for both facilities in Part 3.1